ONLINE AUCTIONS FOR STORAGE FACILITIES

 Photos should be taken with flash ON – whether inside or outside

-Take at least 6 photos:
+Take up to 6 photos:

 1 = Main photo of total unit contents (standing back from unit door)